 9. Because You Can Buy Without Limits

-For tourists who have dollars or euros, shopping in Argentina is "cheap".
+For tourists who have dollars or euros, shopping in Argentina is "cheap."
 This is due to the devaluation of the Peso (Argentine currency) that revived purchases among tourists who come from abroad.
-In 2019 was a record for the Buenos Aires city since almost three million visitors from abroad were registered.
+In 2019 was a record for Buenos Aires city since almost three million visitors from abroad were registered.

 The first-class shopping malls receive tourists from all over the world because Argentine fashion brands are very attractive and, in some cases, in particular, they are almost aspirational.